IgniteUI/igniteui-docfx/en/components/zoomslider_overview.md

 ---
 title: ZoomSlider | Data Visualization Tools | Ignite UI for Angular | Data Binding | Infragistics
-_description: Use the zoombar within the data chart to easily display a subset of data.
+_description: Use the ZoomSlider within the data chart to easily display a subset of data.
 It is displayed with two handles representing minimum and maximum values.
 mentionedTypes: ['ZoomSlider, XamDataChart']
 ---

 ### Zoom Slider

 The ZoomSlider control provides zooming functionality to range-enabled controls.
 The ZoomSlider features a horizontal scroll bar, a thumbnail of the whole range, and a resizable zoom-range window.
-The ZoomSlider cannot work as a standalone control and it acts as an enhancement for range-based controls like the DataChart.
+The ZoomSlider cannot work as a standalone control and it acts as an enhancement for range-based controls like the DataChart or CategoryChart.

 ### Demo